alxroyer/scenario/doc/src/devel.coding-rules.py.rst

     .. note::
-        Makes it possible to set :ref:`design a package <coding-rules.py.packages>` with protected modules, and explicitely select the symbols exported from them in the '__init__.py' module.
+        Makes it possible to set :ref:`design a package <coding-rules.py.packages>` with protected modules, and explicitly select the symbols exported from them in the '__init__.py' module.

 .. _coding-rules.py.namings.classes:
 .. _coding-rules.py.namings.exceptions: